SoftUni-Internal/interactive-content/EN/02-ORM-Fundamentals/01-Introduction-To-ORM.md

 An advantage of taking the code-first approach is the cleaner, more concise code.

-It is recommended for simpler standalone applications without versioning.
+It is recommended for simpler stand-alone applications without versioning.

 [/slide]